Programming-The-Next-Step-2025/automated-lie-detection/src/README.md

 - **Visualizations:**
     - Prediction Distribution: See bar and pie charts of truthful vs. deceptive predictions.
-    - Confidence Scores: View a histogram and boxplot of the model's confidence scores, including per-class breakdowns.
+    - Confidence Scores: View a histogram and boxplot of the model's confidence scores, also per class.
-    - Percentages: See the percentage and count of each prediction class.

 ### Clear Models Folder

 If you want to remove all files and subdirectories from the models folder (for example, before downloading a new model):